FraCipolla/t_string/README.md

 type string implementation with string.h compatibility

 The ambition of this project is to give an idea on how to possibly implement some extra functionality that could interfere with standard C libraries.
-We all know that C is considered an unsafe language, and one of the main reason is strings are treated as null terminating sequence of characters.
+We all know that C is considered an unsafe language, and one of the main reasons is strings are treated as null terminating sequence of characters.
 This could lead to some nasty behaviour, like buffer overflow or segfault.

 ## **index:**
   - [Declare your struct](#declare-your-struct)